foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

    git rm -rf conf/keys/
    git commit

-But remember the list of goals: no ``conf/keys`` folder should be present after the merge; all missing keys should be created.
+However, remember the list of goals: no ``conf/keys`` folder should be present after the merge; all missing keys should be created.

 .. note::